Animal Emotions

 “There’s only 2 courses I’ve ever signed up for twice, and they are both yours!”
 (Oliver Ringrose)

-How will the Animal emotions course change your life – and that of your animal?
+How will the Animal Emotions course change your life – and that of your animal?

 “Animal Emotions” will help you develop a better relationship with animals in your care.
 The course helps you understand behaviour and how emotional experiences impact personality, brain development and social skills.